spinalcordtoolbox/spinalcordtoolbox/contrib/apptainer/README.md

 If you need to install a `sct_deepseg` model after the initial `sct` container is completed, you can do so with the following command instead:

     ./install_deepseg_task.sh task1 task2 task3

+Note that this can take a substantial amount of time, as to do this the `.sif` file must be packed and unpacked each time `install_deepseg_task.sh` is called.
+You should really try to avoid using as much as possible.

 ## Running the Container